UPDATED OCT 31, 2019

-Sandy beaches, rolling hills, and historic streets reflect the beauty and diversity of Los Angeles.
-They also deliver some incredible spots for Angelenos looking to spice up their running routines.
-Whether you’re hoping to squeeze in a quick workout before work or soak in the rays and rack up some miles on the weekend, explore these LA running spots to truly brighten your day!
+Sandy beaches, rolling hills, and historic streets — LA has some pretty incredible spots for anyone looking to spice up their running routines.
+Whether you want to squeeze in a quick workout or rack up some miles, here are all the best places to run in the city.

 From Adelaide Dr. to the Santa Monica Pier, Angelenos are treated to 26.4 acres of oceanside (you’re parallel to Ocean Ave.) running bliss at Palisades Park.
 At just over a mile long, this stretch of city property lets runners enjoy dirt paths while taking in beautiful views of the Santa Monica Bay.
 And with plenty of shade (thanks to some 30 different types of trees and plants), getting in a good workout at Palisades Park is a breeze!
 Fitt Tip: Add more steps to your run by checking out the nearby Santa Monica Stairs off Adelaide Dr.!

 One of the largest urban parks in the US and dishing out 53 miles of dirt routes between tons of interconnected trails, Griffith Park in Los Feliz is a long-distance runner’s paradise.
 With so much space, even the pickiest of runners will find a route here they enjoy.
 To top it off, you can hit up a number of nearby LA landmarks after a run here, including the Griffith Observatory, the Greek Theatre, and the Hollywood Sign.
 So much room, so many activities!